devlikeapro/n8n-nodes-waha/n8n-workflows/forward-all-text-messages-to-email/README.md

-# Send QR code for authorization to Email
+# Forward all text messages to email
 [Template](./template.json)

 ![](workflow.png)

-Send QR code to the email when session it's in `SCAN_QR_CODE` status.
+Receive and forward all text messages to the email.

 ### How it works
-When session status is `SCAN_QR_CODE` - it fetches the QR code and sends it to the Email.
+Receive all text messages and forward them to the email.

 ### Set up steps
 - **Copy** template and **Paste** in n8n (Ctrl+V), or **Import From URL** (remember to get **Raw** link from GitHub in [template](./template.json))